KErez/yassi/README.md

 }
 ```
 That's it, These properties are stored on class instantiation!!!
-They are also publicly readable which mean **_only instances of MyCoolClass can change them_** but everyone can read them
+They are also publicly readable but privately writable which mean **_only instances of MyCoolClass can change them_** but everyone can read them
 Let's see how to use them in other component
 ```typescript
 import {select} from 'yassi';